High Pass Challenge Ride Details

 HPC full route ride

-Riders get timing to top with timing chip, results listed on web site, finisher award and medal, BBQ, food stops and road support.
+Riders get timing to top, finisher award and medal, BBQ, food stops and road support.

 HPC Beautiful lower loop ride